 Thank you again for your patience with this project.
 We know everyone is looking forward to it being fully open for all to enjoy in the next four to eight weeks, barring weather or other emergencies.

 Portions of the park are currently closed to protect the public.
-Walking trails on the east side of the lake, including the picnic pavilions and playground area, remain open.
+Walking trails on the east side of Cherokee Lake, including the picnic pavilions and playground area, remain open.

 “While we understand that the construction is an inconvenience for park lovers, we are confident that the finished product will be worth the wait,” said Lauren Radford, Community Engagement and Outreach Director.
 “We ask for our community’s continued patience as we work to bring them a better greenspace for their enjoyment.”